 This is the first post in a series on mostly female trailblazers of the Gilded Age.
 These were the people that inspired many of the lead characters in my debut novel ‘The Eighth Wonder.’
 I hope you find their stories as inspiring as I did.

-To launch the series there is no better way to start than with Julia Morgan on her 139th birthday.
-That is, she was born in San Francisco January 20, 1872.
+To launch the series, there is no better way to start than with Julia Morgan on her 139th birthday.
+That is, she was born in San Francisco on January 20, 1872.

 To learn more about her works of art the book ‘Julia Morgan Architect of Beauty’ by Mark Anthony Wilson is a good place to start.